Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-Your caregiver will ask about your symptoms and medical history.
+Your healthcare provider will ask about your symptoms and medical history.
 He will ask if you have been around anyone who is sick or has pink eye.
 He will ask if you have allergies.
 Tell him if you wear contact lenses.
 You may need any of the following:

 - An eye exam will be done by your provider.
 Your provider will look at your eyes, eyelids, eyelashes, and the skin around your eyes.
 He will ask you to look in different directions.
 He may gently press on your eye or eyelid to see if there is discharge.
 He will also look for redness and swelling in your eyelids or conjunctiva.
-Your caregiver may gently swab your conjunctiva with a cotton swab and send it to the lab for tests.
-This will help your caregiver find out what is causing your conjunctivitis.
+Your healthcare provider may gently swab your conjunctiva with a cotton swab and send it to the lab for tests.
+This will help your healthcare provider find out what is causing your conjunctivitis.

-- Slit-lamp microscope: Your caregiver will use a special microscope with a bright light to look into your eye.
+- A slit-lamp microscope is a special microscope with a bright light to look into your eye.
 He will look for signs of infection or inflammation.
-This microscope also helps your caregiver see if the different parts of your eyes are healthy.
+This microscope also helps your healthcare provider see if the different parts of your eyes are healthy.

 How is conjunctivitis treated?

 Your conjunctivitis may go away on its own.
 Treatment depends on what is causing your conjunctivitis.
 You may need any of the following:

 - Allergy medicine: This medicine helps decrease itchy, red, swollen eyes caused by allergies.
 It may be given as a pill, eye drops, or nasal spray.

 - Antibiotics: You may need antibiotics if your conjunctivitis is caused by bacteria.
 This medicine may be given as a pill, eye drops, or eye ointment.

 How can I manage my symptoms?

 - Apply a cool compress: Wet a washcloth with cold water and place it on your eye.
 This will help decrease swelling.